-• to the prior, reasoned opinion of the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the to approval from the Board of Directors.
+- to the prior, reasoned opinion of the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group on the interests of the company in carrying out the transaction, as well as on the convenience and material correctness of the related terms and conditions; - to approval from the Board of Directors.